yeungegs/holberton-system_engineering-devops/0x14-postmortem/social_media_appeal_incident_report.md

-##  Root cause and resolution must contain:
+##  Root cause and resolution

 - explain in detail what was causing the issue
 - explain in detail how the issue was fixed

-##   Corrective and preventative measures must contain:
+##   Corrective and preventative measures

 - what are the things that can be improved/fixed
 - a list of tasks to address the issue (example: patch Nginx server, add monitoring on server memory...)